Comprehensive Guide To Gas Delivery App Development

 From the payment section, drivers can view their earnings against each transaction.
 This feature can also show the daily, weekly, or monthly earning.

 Let your delivery agent communicate with the customers to ensure that any issues are resolved at the earliest.
-In app chat feature duals up as a feedback tool that lets you know what common issues are faced by customers.
+In-app chat feature duals up as a feedback tool that lets you know what common issues are faced by customers.

-The admin panel of your gas delivery app is the control centre of your entire business.
+The admin panel of your gas delivery app is the control center of your entire business.
 You can handle, manage, and do a lot more through a powerful web admin software.
 As the owner, you will have control over a number of functions.
 What are the most important functions of the admin panel?

-You can secure sensitive data with industry standard encryption methods like SHA or AES.
+You can secure sensitive data with industry-standard encryption methods like SHA or AES.
 You can also implement standard authentication methods like OAuth 2.0.

 From the driver dashboard, you can easily manage all data related to delivery agents.
 Using this feature, you can handle requests for new registration, remove a driver, view their account information

 Complaints and feedback from both customers and drivers can be managed from the admin panel.
 Resolve issues related to the app or service using the backend web app.
 This helps you collect important data on the common issues and shortcomings of your fuel business.